Virtual escapes: majestic mountains

 At the head of Ennerdale Valley an utterly spectacular amphitheatre of high fells dominate: Pillar, Steeple, Kirk Fell and Great Gable.
 The latter, standing at 899m, gets its name from its pyramidal shape.
 It is one of the most popular fells in the Lake District, with numerous routes leading to its boulder-strewn summit.

-This atmospheric drone footage captures the iconic mountain after a flurry of spring snowfall:
+This atmospheric drone footage by Pete Archer captures the iconic mountain after a flurry of snowfall:

 Slieve Bearnagh and Slieve Meelmore, County Down

 The Mountains of Mourne loom large behind the resort town of Newcastle in Northern Ireland.
 The beaches and dunes here are superb for walking, but Newcastle’s jewel in the crown sits inland; a fulfilling circuit of two of the Mournes’ most notable summits, Slieve Bearnagh (739m) and Slieve Meelmore (682m).